-- 1. Prepare graduates to function competently and safely within their position; - 2.
-Prepare graduates with a foundation for admission into higher education; and - Provide both liberal arts and nursing education experiences encouraging the graduate to contribute responsibly and productively to the nursing profession and to society.
+- 1. Prepare graduates to function competently and safely at the beginning staff level position: - 2.
+Prepare graduates with a foundation for upward mobility into a higher degree of nursing education; and - 3.
+Provide both liberal arts and nursing education experiences encouraging the graduate to contribute responsibly and productively to the nursing profession and to society.